 Carrot sticks are good for you.
 We’ve known that forever.
+Right?

 All the women were dieting so they could be thinner – even though most of them were pretty darned thin by today’s standards.
-It seems like half the teenage girls and women at that time were subsisting on carrot sticks, celery, and cottage cheese.
+It seems like half the teenage girls and women at that time were living on “diet platters” consisting mainly of carrot sticks, celery, and cottage cheese.

 Carrot sticks were a dieter’s best friend.
-Everyone just knew that they were low in calories, even though most of us had very little idea what a calorie was!
-And certainly, even though we might have understood that a calorie is a measurement of energy, we had no idea how many calories we needed to consume in a day.
+Everyone knew that they were low in calories, even though most of us had very little idea what a calorie was!
+Most of us didn’t understand that a calorie is just a measurement of energy.
+And we had no idea how many calories were in a healthy meal, let alone how many we needed to consume in a day.

 I even heard rumours that it took more calories to chew and digest the carrot than the vegetable actually supplied!
 This “negative calorie” myth was applied to several other veggies that are commonly eaten as a raw snack, though nobody ever came up with any actual support for it.